Afdaan/migrate-whm/README.md

 ## Create file.sh

-create script sh using ur text editor example.
+create `script.sh` using your text editor example.

 **Using VIM**